dachiefjustice/vm-vulnlab/roles/vulnerable-apps/README.md

 **⚠️Important⚠️**: this sets up intentionally vulnerable applications!
 Don't get yourself or your organization popped!
 You're responsible for isolating these applications.

 A handy way to do this: use a private Virtualbox network for the Kali VM, and don't port-forward.
 This way, everything is contained in the Kali VM.
-Here's an example:
+You can use [this example](https://gitlab.com/johnroberts/vm-vulnlab), or create your own based on this example:
 ```
 Vagrant.configure("2") do |config|
   ##### BASE BOX #####